The Water for Good model

 2. WE START WITH WATER- No one should have to watch their child die from preventable water borne diseases.
 Water for Good helps communities begin to break the cycle of sickness and poverty by providing access to clean water.
 Water for Good actually drills the wells and rehabs the wells.

 3. SUSTAINABILITY – Water projects only save lives if they last.
 We have teams visit each site to do preventative maintenance and report on the well.

 4. LASTING COMMUNITY DEVELOPMENT – We use the gains made in water to pursue broader community development goals in agriculture, AIDS/HIV, and development radio programming.

 Want to stay connected?

-Why not sign up for our email newseletters (an email every month or two)
+Why not sign up for our super-amazing email newsletters?

 Our Vision Statement

 The VISION of Water for Good is an Africa free from the ravages of persistent, generational poverty, where African people are actively engaged at the core of empowered momentum for change in their community.

 Our Mission Statement